 Assistant Professor at the University of Tokyo

 When did the first stars form?
 How can we use metal-poor stars as time machine to the early Universe?
 Can artificial intelligence help us to discover new science?
 Why are the first supermassive black holes so heavy?
 And how can we make research more inclusive?
 These are some of the major questions that I try to answer together with my colleagues.
 You can find more about my research under Publications.
-We have hosted the conference Stellar Archaeology as a Time Machine to the First Stars in Tokyo.
-Presentation files are available online.

 My invited talk at the SAZERAC conference on "The First Stars"